+I., Internal decorations Visually inspected.
+Internal decoration incorporates paint, paper, tiled and textured finishes.
+Cellars None Cellars None.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-The electrical switchgear is located within the bathroom cupboard.
+The electrical switchgear is located within the hall cupboard.
 Electricity is from the mains.
-Gas There is no gas pertaining to the property.
+Gas Accessible parts of the system were visually inspected without removing fittings.
+No tests whatsoever were carried out to the system or appliances.
+Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
+If any services are turned off, the surveyor will state that in the report and will not turn them on.
+Gas is from the mains.
+The gas meter is located within hall cupboard adjacent to the front door.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Water is from the mains.
-Water piping, where visible, was seen to be run in copper and PVC.
-It is possible in a property of this age to have lead pipeworks still in use but concealed from view.
+Water piping, where visible, was run in copper and pvc.
+It is possible for a property of this age to have lead pipeworks still in use but concealed from view.
 A suitably qualified contractor can give further advice in this regard.

-The bathroom suite comprises a bath, shower cubicle, WC and wash hand basin.
-Heating and hot water Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+Heating and hot water

+Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.

 No tests whatsoever were carried out to the system or appliances.

-Domestic heating is provided by way of electric heaters.
-Hot water is provided by way of a hot water tank which is located within the kitchen cupboard and was seen to be insulated at the time of inspection.
-Drainage Drainage covers etc. were not lifted.
-Neither drains nor drainage systems were tested.
-All foul and surface water drainage is assumed to be to the main public sewer.
-The system was not tested.
+Domestic heating and hot water are provided by way of a gas fired boiler wall mounted within the kitchen which vents by way of a flue to the rear elevation of the property.